Shopping Cart

 • Command Line Interface (CLI) – The Sophos switch can also be managed from the console, again without restrictions.

-• Limited lifetime warranty – The Sophos switch is covered under warranty until the end-of-life date.
-When Sophos talks about lifetime here, it’s about how long Sophos will support this product.
-At the current time, one can assume a minimum of 5 years.
+• Limited lifetime warranty – The Sophos Switch is covered by the warranty until the End-of-Life date.
+When Sophos talks about lifetime here, it is about how long Sophos will support this product.
+At the current time, a minimum of 5 years can be assumed.

 Added value of the subscription